snowplow/documentation/docs/data-apps/attribution-modeling/index.md

 Once happy with all the imputs press `Create View` button.
 It will first run a validation against the data sources making sure it has all the fields it needs.
 After that it will run the queries that generate the data necessary to populate the dashboards.
 They will be saved as csv files that app will read from when selecting the View on the sidebar.

 ### Defining a Custom Date Range (static) View
-Any other View that is not the Default will have to be given a name and will typically be used to generate a fixed dataset (e.g. Jan, Q1, 2023) to avoid having to recalculate the analysis for subsequent users.
+Non-dynamic views will have to be given a name and will typically be used to generate a fixed dataset (e.g. Jan, Q1, 2023) to avoid having to recalculate the analysis for subsequent users.

 Apart from giving it a name, the static views the steps are almost the same, but here instead of giving it an Nth number of refresh days you must define a fixed conversion window by selecting the appropriate date range with the date picker tool (which gets activated by clicking on the default date range).